-Connection to Graduate School Graduate School of Engineering

-Dept. of Material Chemistry

-Dept. of Energy and Hydrocarbon Chemistry

-Undergraduate Dept. of Molecular Engineering

-School of Industrial Chemistry Dept. of Polymer Chemistry

-Dept. of Synthetic Chemistry and Biological Chemistry

-Dept. of Chemical Engineering

-Graduate School of Energy Science

-L Graduate School of Global Environmental Studies
+Relationship with the Graduate School Relationship with the Graduate School Graduate School of Engineering Dept. of Material Chemistry Dept. of Energy and Hydrocarbon Chemistry Undergraduate -• Dept. of Molecular Engineering School of Industrial Chemistry Dept. of Polymer Chemistry School of industrial chemistry -• Dept. of Synthetic Chemistry and Biological Chemistry -• Dept. of Chemical Engineering - Graduate School of Energy Science Graduate School of Global Environmental Studies